 - Preventive environmental strategies like circular economy

-Rongjeng is working closely with Government departments in the following:
+Rongjeng is working closely with Government departments and State Pollution Control Boards, in the following:

 - Enhance the existing Electrical and Electronic Equipment (EEE) Procurement Policy

 - Formalize a policy for the informal (waste picker/collector) sector; integrate the informal economy in policy design

 - Conduct Awareness Programs on responsibilities of stakeholders on disposal of E-Waste and filing of return

 Rongjeng’s intervention includes supporting the informal sector workers in registering with our E-Waste collection programs and strengthening their business model.
 This has become necessary following the implementation of a new E-waste regulation in India which has the potential to significantly alter the current E-Waste recycling system and boost the components of Swachch Bharat Abhiyan and Smart City.